 I often find there is a stigma surrounding using commercial glazes or a lack of confidence about what they can do beyond what the directions say.
 It’s important to remember that the directions are a general guideline, this means that you’ll need to test for success even with commercial products.
 Just because a jar says three coats of a glaze are needed, that doesn’t mean two, four, or even five coats might not work better for you.

 When using commercial products, many people struggle with the idea that their piece might look exactly like someone else’s who bought the same product.
 Others say they have trouble applying them in ways they like or that the glazes don’t look like the test tile.
 But hey, that’s why you have to test them on your clay body and in your kiln!
 Don’t just crack open a jar and expect perfection.
 So, how do you make them your own?
-I experimented with wax resist, stencils, paper resist, and underglaze to change the way the commercial glazes are commonly applied.
+I experimented with wax resist, stencils, slip trailing, paper resist, and underglaze to change the way the commercial glazes are commonly applied.
 This led to a lot of new ways to use the commercial glazes I already had in my studio.

 Great Techniques and Recipes in Every Issue!